Crockwell-Solutions/cdk-appsync-events/README.md

 The project uses CDK project (in Typescript) for infrastructure definition and deployment.

 The deployment is split into two CDK projects:
 - **Backend**: Contains the stateless and stateful stacks.
 The command `npm run deploy:backend` will deploy the backend CDK stacks.
-Following completion of the backend deployment, it will output the necessary API Gateway endpoint URLs to the `cdk-output.json` file in the `frontend/src` directory.
-This file is used by the frontend application to connect to the backend API.
+Following completion of the backend deployment, it will output the REST API URL, API key, and AppSync Events WebSocket URL to the `cdk-output.json` file in the `frontend/src` directory.
+This file is used by the frontend application to connect to the backend services.
 - **Frontend**: Contains the static hosting stack.
-The command `npm run deploy:frontend` will build the frontend React application and deploy the frontend application to an S3 bucket and configure CloudFront for content delivery.
+The command `npm run deploy:frontend` will copy the `cdk-output.json` to the public directory, build the frontend React application, and deploy it to an S3 bucket with CloudFront for content delivery.

 To deploy the entire application, you can run `npm run deploy` which will run both the backend and frontend deployments sequentially.